Skin Cancer Treatment

 Basal cell carcinoma affects the basal cells, which lay under the squamous cells and basal cells are responsible for producing new skin cells.

-Melanoma is the most serious form of skin cancer and affects the melanocytes, which are the skin cells that produce melanin, a pigment designed to protect the skin for UV light.
+Melanoma is the most serious form of skin cancer and affects the melanocytes, which are the skin cells that produce melanin, a pigment designed to protect the skin from UV light.

 Causes of Skin Cancer